Training for professional careers in ballet

 Once you are accepted to the program, we will assist you in securing your housing.
 Academics for out of town students: Students are expected to make their own arrangements for continuing their academic studies while at BAE.
 Programs that we recommend are:

-Pre-Professional Division students are required to make up all missed classes.
+Absences and Make-up Policy: Students should always call the school and notify the front desk staff if they will be absent and are required to make up all missed classes.
 Absences may be made up in a class of their level or below.
 If a student is not keeping up with the Pre-Professional Division attendance requirements, they will be directed to the Enrichment program, where the attendance requirements are more flexible.
+Students are not required to make up classes for school holidays.

-Students in levels 6-10 are invited to take adult classes at no additional charge during school holidays, with the exception of summer.
+Adult Classes: Students in levels 6 and up may take adult classes at no additional charge during school holidays, with the exception of summer.
+These classes do not count toward your attendance.

 Course Dates: June 25 – August 17, 2018